Botanical Name: Narcissus spp.

 As if daffodils aren't showy enough, some of them flaunt double petals, frilly trumpets -- even 2 colors per bloom.

 Choose bulbs for forcing.
-Some common varieties that are good for forcing are listed at right.
-Some large flower heads get pretty heavy and need to be staked.
+Some common varieties that are good for forcing are listed below.
+Some large flower heads get pretty heavy and will need to be staked.

 Miniature varieties are ideal for growing indoors.
 Don't dismiss miniature daffodils -- they're charming planted close together in a pot.